JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2021-03-06-sealed-interfaces-kotlin.md

   Forbidden -> TODO()
   Unauthorized -> TODO()
 }
 ```

-It requires each implementation to declare the hierarchies it implements, so it can become dirty in cases where we have an error that needs to be part of lots of hierarchies, but it is coherent with how sealed classes work.
+This approach requires each implementation to declare the hierarchies it implements, so it can become dirty in cases where we have an error that needs to be part of lots of hierarchies, but it is coherent with how sealed classes work.
+I'd say this approach is handy when we need to make a single case part of multiple hierarchies and not do the same for all the cases on a complete sealed class.

 For deeper reasoning about why to introduce the concept of sealed interfaces in the language you can read [the original proposal](https://github.com/Kotlin/KEEP/blob/master/proposals/sealed-interface-freedom.md).